emerald-dao/beginner-cadence-course/chapter4/day4/README.md

 We have now written a full-fledged NFT smart contract.
 That is super cool.
 We have also completed Chapter 4.

-In the next Chapter, we will start to learn how to make our contract more "official."
+In the next Chapter, we finish this contract and we will start to learn how to make our contract more "official."
 That is, how to implement something called a contract interface so that other applications know our NFT smart contract *is* in fact an NFT smart contract.

 ## Quests

 Above, when I was talking about the difficulty of sending a transaction with 2 signers, I wrote this:

 ```
 The only problem here is that it's *usually* not good practice to require two signers in a transaction.
 This is because it's difficult to get multiple people to sign the same transaction in a reasonable time frame.
 We will go much more in-depth on this at a later point, but for now, we can leave it at that.
 ```